 His architectural detail is reminiscent of de Chirico with the interiors defined by the surrounding walls and the distant sea drawing the viewer beyond.

-Mysius articulates a theatrical scene from the 1950s, combined with his bold approach to scale, color and architecture.
+Thierry Mysius paintings articulate a theatrical scene from the 1950s, combined with his bold approach to scale, color and architecture.
 Through the windows of Thierry’s eyes drama unveils with an art nouveau theme to create a dreamlike setting.

 Thierry incorporates the same iconography and details much like the surrealists and the Dutch masters of the 19th century.
 Mysius’ interiors are independent of his private feelings rather than symbolic imagery.
 The geometric order creates mysterious and intense feelings of nostalgia.

 Thierry’s vivid colors and bold lines help develop a unique atmosphere enabling the viewer to bridge from the past to the present.
 His majesty of scale conveys an openness and illusion of unlimited space.